Pupil Premium at Urchfont CE Primary School

 - Smaller teaching groups, in order to provide support for pupils, either individually or as part of a group, to make the expected progress in their learning.

 - Small group interventions to help children reach their full potential in Numeracy and Literacy using interventions that were led by teaching assistants.

 - A part-time Emotional Literacy Support Assistant (ELSA) to support the emotional, social and behavioural needs of pupils.
 ELSA support includes: self-esteem; behaviour management; anger management; anxiety; social skills and friendship issues; bereavement and loss; and transition.
 The ELSA will have dedicated time to provide emotional support on two afternoons per week.

 - In support of music lessons to broaden experiences and develop self esteem and confidence.

 - To fund a Parent Support Advisor who is available to support families who need advice and guidance.

 Please click on the links below for more detailed reports:

 The respective children’s progress and attainment is tracked and monitored carefully to ensure they achieve their full potential.
-In the last academic year all pupils made at least expected progress in reading, writing and mathematics.
-The next pupil premium strategy review will take place in December 2018.

 If your child is eligible for Free School Meals because of your family’s income level (even if you do not wish your child to have the meal) your application would mean the school could claim Pupil Premium funding that could be used to help your child.
 Please contact the school office (in confidence) to register them.